Return to Fitness & Exercise

 Postpartum Exercise Progression Week 1-6:

-Typically, we recommend that at least the first two weeks are primarily spent in bed to focus on rest and recovery.
-Week 3 and 4 are focusing on increasing your mobility and postural control, and week 5 and 6 are creating a space that allows for improving functional strength and movement.
+Typically, we recommend that at least the first two weeks are primarily focusing on rest and recovery with mild pelvic floor activation daily.
+Week 3 and 4 are focusing on returning to walking, increasing your mobility and postural control and continuing with pelvic floor activation.
+And week 5 and 6 are creating a space that allows for improving functional strength and movement and beginning to perform more moderate to vigorous activity as deemed appropriate by your provider.
 Below is a general guideline on what to focus on week by week but a lot depends on the type of delivery you had and what you were doing while you were pregnant.

-For the majority of week 1 and 2, we recommend resting and resisting the urge to do any housework, lifting anything other than baby, and resisting prolonged walking.
-However, you can start doing diaphragmatic breathing exercises and gentle core activation.
+For the majority of week 1 and 2, we recommend resting and recovering; setting up a good feeding and sleeping schedule for you and baby.
+You can start doing diaphragmatic breathing exercises and gentle core activation.
 This is to improve swelling, pain, and neuromuscular re-education.

-By week 3, you can begin a walking program and gentle mobility while continuing with your diaphragmatic breathing and deep core activation in a variety of positions.
+By week 3, you can begin increasing your walking distance and speed as tolerable and increasing gentle mobility while continuing your diaphragmatic breathing and deep core activation in a variety of positions.

 By week 4, if all is going well, we recommend increasing walking distance and speed to a pace that feels comfortable.
 In addition, you can also increase the difficulty of your core exercises and hip exercises.